zhanghai/aoe4-mod-superweapon/README.md

 [Get it on Age Mods](https://www.ageofempires.com/mods/details/285888/)

-Add Siege Camp in campaign as a superweapon for the game.
+Add Siege Camp in The Crucible as a superweapon for the game.

 The Siege Camp is available at Imperial Age for 2000 wood, 2000 gold and 2000 stone.
-It comes with the Thunderous Barrage ability with a cooldown of 150 seconds.
-Currently there is no build limit for it.
+It comes with the Thunderous Barrage ability with a cost of 1000 stone and a cooldown of 150 seconds.
+Each player may build at most one Siege Camp.

-See also the PvP version at [zhanghai/aoe4-mod-superweapon-pvp](https://github.com/zhanghai/aoe4-mod-superweapon-pvp).

 ## License